Volunteer Code of Conduct and Policies

 Safety:

-- Please do not operate the pallet jack, unless trained by staff to do so.
+• Please do not operate the pallet jack, unless trained by staff to do so.

-- Please listen to your body and do what feels safe for you.
+• Please listen to your body and do what feels safe for you.
 Practice safe lifting with a buddy for heavier weighted items.
 A training video on lifting can be found here: nonprofitsafetyhero.com/9-lifting

-- Weapons are not allowed on site.
+• Weapons are not allowed on site.

-Anyone creating an unsafe environment will be asked to leave and follow up with the floor manager before coming back, you may be suspended from volunteering.
+Anyone creating an unsafe environment will be asked to leave and follow up with the floor manager before coming back.
+You may be suspended from volunteering.

-- Please wear close-toed shoes and clothing that is easy to move around in.
+• Please wear close-toed shoes and clothing that is easy to move around in.

-- No dangly jewelry or other loose items that could get caught while working.
+• No dangly jewelry or other loose items that could get caught while working.

-Drug/Alcohol use:
+Drug/alcohol use:

-- No drinking alcohol or drug use on site.
+• No drinking alcohol or drug use on site.
 Please be mindful of any prescribed medications that could make it unsafe for you to be in a warehouse environment.

-- Vaping and smoking must be done 20 feet from our building entrances.
+• Vaping and smoking must be done 20 feet from our building entrances.

 Ethical treatment of customers and confidentiality policy

-- Because we serve folks experiencing food insecurity and significant trauma who have few real support systems, the food bank has had to become an environment of care as well as a source of food.
+Because we serve folks experiencing food insecurity and significant trauma who have few real support systems, the food bank has had to become an environment of care as well as a source of food.
 As we serve folks experiencing significant challenges, this requires greater than average patience, knowledge of trauma and greater customer service skills.

 To provide a space where those experiencing these issues can use our services, we must keep a set of actions in mind:

-- While interactions with those experiencing significant challenges can be frustrating and stressful we must find ways to raise issues and communicate respectfully and calmly with others
+• While interactions with those experiencing significant challenges can be frustrating and stressful we must find ways to raise issues and communicate respectfully and calmly with others.

-- If discussions become heated or there are any other issues, please call for a floor manager.
-If working with a client calmly validate them and tell them, you will call someone over to help and alert a floor manager.
-More info about some of the de-escalation tools we use can be found here: nonprofitsafetyhero.com/12-conflict
+• If discussions become heated or there are any other issues, please call for a floor manager.
+If working with a client, calmly validate them and tell them that you will call someone over to help then alert a floor manager.
+Please do not argue about enforcing anything with a customer on your own.
+Instead call the floor manager over handle things.
+De-escalation tools can be helpful to be familiar with as you wait for a floor manager to arrive.
+The food bank has periodic trainings on de-escalation that you can attend, or more info about some of the de-escalation tools we use can be found here: nonprofitsafetyhero.com/12-conflict

-- Please respect client’s personal info and dignity while they shop with us.
+• Please respect client’s personal info and dignity while they shop with us.
 We ask that if you recognize someone shopping with us, here or out in the world, that you keep the knowledge of it private.
 Keep all personal information that you may see private.

-If you are unable to do this, you will be asked to switch roles, meet with the volunteer manager for constructive training or leave volunteering in serious or repeated issues.
+If you are unable to do this, you will be asked to switch roles, meet with the volunteer manager for constructive training, or leave volunteering in serious or repeated issues.

 As we process donations for the community, we need to be sure we uphold equitable access to our resources.
 We also need to track where our donations go to report our work.